civicrm/civicrm-user-guide/docs/common-workflows/deduping-and-merging.md

 ## Using rules and merging duplicate contacts manually

+!!! tip  an alternate UI is available in [the deduper extension](https://github.com/eileenmcnaughton/deduper/blob/master/Readme.md)

 1. Go to **Contacts > Find and Merge Duplicate Contacts**.
 2. Click the **Use Rule** link to scan for duplicate contacts using the selected rule.